 More Job Prospects

-A National Association of Colleges and Employers student survey indicated that more than 64.3% of respondents are hiring graduates with computer science degrees.
+A National Association of Colleges and Employers student survey indicated that more than 64.3% of respondents are hiring graduates with computer information systems degrees.

 Employment of software developers is projected to grow 17% from 2014 to 2024, much faster than the average for all occupations, according to the BLS.
 The agency reported that its projection for that rapid growth rate is based on a hefty increase in the demand for computer software.